florian-rieder/gutenbergp5/readme.txt

 == Changelog ==

-0.1.0 - Released working block with sizing, layout and scrollbar settings.
+1.0.0 - Released working block with sizing, layout and scrollbar settings.

+== Acknowledgements ==

+This plugin is similar to Mark Uraine's p5js block (https://wordpress.org/plugins/wp-p5js-block/), and is in fact reverse engineered from it, although very little of the actual code is reused (see [mapk/p5js-block](https://github.com/mapk/p5js-block)).
+I was prompted to develop this plugin due to encountering bugs, lack of display options, and mostly the lack of updates and support for this original plugin.
+I feel like it should be easier to insert p5.js artworks into Wordpress websites and blogs, and this is my contribution to it (although it may very well be buggy, but I try my best.
+Feel free to open an issue or a pull request).